Sorry, you need to enable JavaScript to visit this website.

 In the U.S., Borrelia burgdorferi, a type of spirochete, or spiral-shaped bacteria, typically causes Lyme disease.1,3,4 In rare cases, Borrelia mayonii bacteria can also cause the disease.1

-A classic sign of Lyme disease is a bullseye-shaped skin rash, known as erythema migrans, at the site of a tick bite.
+A classic sign of Lyme disease is a rash at the site of a tick bite, that can present as a bullseye shape.
+It is known as erythema migrans.
 Other common symptoms during early infection include headaches, fever, chills, swollen lymph nodes, muscle and joint aches, and fatigue.1,3,5

 Lyme disease gets its name from the town of Lyme, Connecticut, where researchers first reported the disease in 1975 after investigating a group of pediatric and adult arthritis cases.